-Whether you’re doing Veganuary or not, these snacks are exactly what you need to stock up on in your cupboard.
+Whether you did Veganuary or not, these snacks are exactly what you need to stock up on in your cupboard all year round.
 From spicy snacks to vegan chocolate, here’s a list of tasty treats to help keep away those January blues.

 ChicP Hummus and Veggie Bites

 Bringing a healthy dose of colour to our cupboards, ChicP’s range of hummus pots and veggie bites are all made from excess vegetables that would have otherwise gone to waste.
 Available in a variety of flavours – all packed full of vitamins and antioxidants – each and every one is delciious and healthy.
 Our favourite has to be the chilli pumpkin hummus and sweet potato and rosemary bites but we’ll be adding all of them to our shopping basket.
 ChicP is a sustainable brand, founded on a passionate commitment to reduce food waste while also delivering delicious eats along the way.

 Chocolatiers Montezuma’s are here to fix those chocolate blues for anyone who has adopted a plant-based diet or who is doing Veganuary this month.
 If you’re craving vegan chocolate this January, try Montezuma’s’ latest choice of chocolate bars, such as one of the brand’s best-selling bars, the Absolute Black flavour, which contains 100 per cent cocoa.
 Another vegan option is the Like No Udder milk chocolate alternative, which has a really smooth and creamy flavour, despite being a milk chocolate substitute.

 Nush Almond M*lk Ch*ese and Yogs